1234-Ariel-code/gvae/scripts/verbatim_from_user/README.md

 This folder points to the untouched raw pasted-code archive included at:

-- `archive/original_user_pasted_code.txt`
+- `archive/`

-That file preserves the exact large pasted script bundle as provided in chat.
+That folder preserves the exact large scripts used on real datasets on our hpc cluster.
 The runnable public repository keeps organized versions of the pipeline under:

 - `scripts/internal/`